mrfleury/simpleCalc/README.md

 # simpleCalc

+!UPDATE!
+CalcRevised is the new calculator that should be more efficient and less bugs.
 Simple Calculator program using C++
 So basically i wrote this whole code in 8 hours.
 I did not watch any tutorials the only one i did was when i was finished and i was checking